BMWire/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 5. 4-print_rev.c - A function that prints a string in reverse followed by a new line.
 6. 5-rev-string.c - A function that reverses a string.
 7. 6-puts_2.c -  A function that prints every other character of a string, starting with the first character, followed by a new line.
+8. 7-puts_half.c -  A function that prints half of a string, followed by a new line.
+9. 8-print_array.c - A function that prints n elements of an array of integers, followed by a new line.
+10. 9-strcpy.c - A  function that copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest.

+## Advanced

+1. 100-atoi.c - A function that convert a string to an integer.
+2. 101-keygen.c -  a program that generates random valid passwords for the program 101-crackme.